ls-rcr/rules/english.md

       20. **Gambling and trade specific rules:**
           1. These rules only apply to players who do NOT have the [Lsrcr] tag.
 Tagged players should refrain from backing out of deals specific to rules 20.2 and 20.3.
           2. In cases where gambling (EG. /roll) has taken place, a player is free to back out regardless of the outcome of the bet.
 It is down to the players to honour the original deal and establish a mutual trust.
 This applies to donation items (such as points, jailcards etc.) and ingame cash.
-          3. For **unofficial** events the same rule applies as 20.2, the player hosting the event enters into an agreement whereby a participand stands to gain.
+          3. For **unofficial** events the same rule applies as 20.2, the player hosting the event enters into an agreement whereby a participant stands to gain.
 Note a participant is free to decide if they join events.
           4. Where a trade has been agreed (EG donation points for in-game cash), a player can back out of a deal regardless of if they have the tag or not.
 No scam has taken place unless a player refuses to return items gained in a trade where the original deal has not been completed.
 For further information on scams see rule 16.

 3. # Lsrcr Forum-Specific Rules